Create 'official' C API documentation on ruby-doc.org

-Updated by v0dro (Sameer Deshmukh) over 1 year ago hsbt (Hiroshi SHIBATA) what do you think about writing the docs within C API files like extension.h itself so that ruby-doc.org can run doxygen on them to generate the relevant documents?
+Updated by v0dro (Sameer Deshmukh) almost 2 years ago hsbt (Hiroshi SHIBATA) what do you think about writing the docs within C API files like extension.h itself so that ruby-doc.org can run doxygen on them to generate the relevant documents?
 It will keep the documentation up-to-date as well.

-Updated by normalperson (Eric Wong) over 1 year ago hsbt (Hiroshi SHIBATA) what do you think about writing the docs within C API
+Updated by normalperson (Eric Wong) almost 2 years ago hsbt (Hiroshi SHIBATA) what do you think about writing the docs within C API